vinixnan/carta-work-tests/test_05/README.md

 ### VIS Score Time-Series
 The output for 2) should look like a plot with time on the X-axis, and VIS score on the Y-axis.
 Significant points in time should be clearly indicated.
+This plot should start at hospital admit and end at hospital discharge.

 * results/VIS_timeseries.png